Secondary Educator's Toolkit

 Watch these videos to help further understand sensory differences, and how to make an environment more inclusive for individuals on the autism spectrum.

-Lots of people with neurodiversities have trouble understanding verbal instructions.
+Many people with neurodiversities have trouble understanding verbal instructions.
 This activity shows what it might be like if you cannot speak or cannot understand what people are saying.

 Lots of people with neurodiversities have trouble understanding verbal instructions.
 Using a made up word, “VLOCKNAR”, this activity shows what it might be like if you cannot speak or cannot understand what people are saying using a made up word.